Bangor Cathedral: History

 The site of Bangor Cathedral was originally occupied by St Deiniol's Monastery, established in the sixth century around 530 on land given by the king of Gwynedd, Maelgwn Gwynedd.
 Deiniol is said to have been consecrated as a bishop by Saint David, making him the first Bishop of Bangor.
 This monastery was sacked in 634 and again in 1073.
 Nothing of the original building survives.

 The Synod of Westminster in 1102 is recorded as taking measures to restore Bangor Cathedral, but the earliest part of the present building was built during the episcopate of Bishop David (1120–1139) with the assistance of the king of Gwynedd, Gruffudd ap Cynan, who donated money towards the project and was buried by the high altar on his death in 1137.
 This was a cruciform building in the Norman style, about 44 yards in length.
 Gruffudd's son, Owain Gwynedd, was also buried here, as was his brother Cadwaladr.
 Giraldus Cambrensis describes a service held here in 1188 when the Archbishop of Canterbury celebrated Mass.

 In 1211, the cathedral was destroyed by King John's army, on a raid into Gwynedd.

 In the 13th century the original apse was removed and the choir was extended to its present length.
 The church was badly damaged when King Edward I invaded Gwynedd in 1282, and in 1284 the dean and chapter were given £60 in compensation for the damage.
 There was extensive rebuilding in this period, under the first Bishop Anian, with the transepts and crossing rebuilt.
 The nave was rebuilt in the late 14th century.

 The cathedral was said to have been burnt to the ground in 1402 during the rebellion of Owain Glyndŵr, but there is no contemporary evidence for this, though it may well have been damaged.
 There certainly was extensive reconstruction from the end of the 15th century, completed in 1532.
-There is a Latin inscription over the tower doorway recording that Bishop Skevington built the tower in 1532, though it was not complete when Skevington died in 1533.
+There is a Latin inscription over the tower doorway recording that Bishop Thomas Skevington built the tower in 1532, though it was not complete when Skevington died in 1533.
 Some work was done during the 18th century and £2,000 was spent on repairs in 1824, followed by the altering and refitting of the interior in 1825 at a cost of a further £3,252.

 Rowland Meyrick, the second son of Meyric ap Llewelyn, was the first Bishop of Bangor following the Reformation and is buried under the cathedral.
 Meyric ap Llewelyn was High Sheriff and Captain of the Guard at the coronation of Henry VIII on 26 April 1509.

 From July to September 2021 the cathedral was used as a COVID-19 vaccination centre for five days a week, and for socially-distanced worship.